Running Injury Risk Calculator

 How does running experience reduce injury risk when training load increases?

 Experienced runners have accumulated years of bone remodeling, tendon collagen adaptation, and neuromuscular efficiency that make their connective tissues more resilient to training stress.
 A 10% mileage jump that would strain a beginner's Achilles tendon may be absorbed comfortably by a runner with five years of consistent training.
-This biological adaptation is why the experience level appears as a divisor in the formula — higher experience directly scales down the calculated risk score.
+This biological adaptation is why the experience level appears as a direct risk multiplier in the formula — Beginner carries a 1.5× multiplier, Elite only 0.6×, so higher experience directly scales down the calculated risk score for the same mileage jump.
 That said, even veteran runners are not immune; absolute mileage above 50 miles per week is flagged separately in this calculator because cumulative fatigue can offset adaptation at very high volumes.

 Why does recovery quality matter for running injury prevention?

 Tissue repair, glycogen resynthesis, and neuromuscular recovery all happen during rest, not during the run itself.
 Poor sleep, inadequate nutrition, high life stress, and insufficient easy days compromise these processes and leave tissues less capable of tolerating the next training load.
 Studies have linked chronic sleep deprivation to significantly higher injury rates in collegiate athletes.
-In this calculator, recovery quality acts as a risk multiplier — a value of 0 (perfect recovery) zeroes out the risk score entirely in theory, while 1.0 (no recovery) leaves risk unmitigated.
+In this calculator, recovery quality acts as a direct risk multiplier — Excellent recovery carries a 0.5× multiplier that meaningfully lowers the score, Average is a neutral 1.0×, and Poor recovery carries a 1.3× multiplier that raises it.
 Prioritizing sleep, nutrition, and easy days is therefore one of the highest-leverage injury-prevention strategies available to any runner.